Former Minneapolis officers ‘chose to do nothing’ as Chauvin knelt on Floyd, prosecutor says in closing

 He called Floyd’s death “a tragedy.”
 “However, a tragedy is not a crime,” Paule said.

-But prosecutors, who also gave a rebuttal statement, told the jury they had proved that Kueng, Lane and Thao had “willfully” violated Floyd’s constitutional rights — with Sertich specifically detailing how each officer had violated policy at the scene.
+But prosecutors, who also gave a rebuttal statement, told the jury that they had proved that Kueng, Lane and Thao had “willfully” violated Floyd’s constitutional rights — with Sertich specifically detailing how each officer had violated policy at the scene.

 Sertich pointed to footage from the scene showing Thao standing near and looking at Floyd and the other officers as the man begged for breath.
 She said Thao ignored bystanders’ pleas to help a man who was dying “right before their eyes.”